Ivanka who? India welcomes Trump but locals are stumped

 Damaynti Basu was also a bit stumped.

-Tuesday afternoon's opening speech is one of the few sure things that Indians can count on Trump attending while visiting the world's most populous democracy.
+Tuesday afternoon's speech was one of the few things that Indians could count on Trump attending while visiting the world's most populous democracy.

 A State Department official in Hyderabad for the summit declined to comment on Trump’s schedule in India, referring those questions to the White House, but noted that much of the news out there seemed to be speculation for promotional purposes.